quil/quil/README.md

 # Quil

 Quil looked up in shock to see Bigelow floating high in the clouds, his balloons rustling merrily in the wind.
 He gruffed to her from above, "This truly is a party!".
 Image after image, vista after vista, passed furry Bige's wide-open eyes.
 A deep underlying beauty unfolded before him.
 A flock of bezier gulls whistled past.
-Beneath his dangling feet a distant shepherd called his scribbly sheep in for re-drawing.
+Beneath his dangling paws a distant shepherd called his scribbly sheep in for re-drawing.
 Goading him from the distance, wooden letters of so many different fonts mocked **PERLIN-WOULD** from the hilltops.

 This truly was an amazing place.
 Here, dreams and reality had been drawn together - all in one Process. "*_Why* would I ever leave?" he barked with joy! *_Why* indeed!